ivanvc/tpl/README.md

         The environment for the template (YAML, JSON or TOML).
   -input string
         The template input to process.
+  -json
+        Force the environment to be parsed as a JSON.
   -stdin
         Read template from stdin.
+  -toml
+        Force the environment to be parsed as a TOML.
+  -yaml
+        Force the environment to be parsed as a YAML.
 ```

 ### YAML

 Assuming you have a template with: